Do AI humanizers work? Sometimes, and that is the problem

 In a 2023 paper, Krishna and colleagues built a paraphrasing model called DIPPER and ran AI text through it before testing detectors.
 The result was stark.
 Paraphrasing dropped the detection accuracy of DetectGPT from 70.3% to 4.6% at a fixed 1% false-positive rate, and the same attack got past watermarking, GPTZero, and OpenAI's classifier too, all while keeping the original meaning.
 A separate University of Maryland team went further and argued, with both experiments and theory, that AI text detectors are not reliable in practical scenarios, using a recursive paraphrasing attack to defeat a wide range of detection schemes.
 So yes, the core mechanism a humanizer relies on is real.

 Here is the catch the marketing skips.
 "Detectors are fragile" is not the same as "this humanizer keeps you safe."
-It cannot, for three reasons.
+It cannot, for four reasons.

 A humanizer is a bet that one detector, configured one way, on one day, does not catch you.
 It is not a property of your essay.
 The moment the detector updates, the bet re-runs, and you are not in the room to place it again.